 You will receive 1% for each paragraph submitted, to a maximum of 10%.
-The criterion for receiving the mark is that you describe the meaning that the collage has for you in the context of the week's topic.
+The criterion for receiving the mark is that you describe the meaning that the collage and/or the course activities has for you in the context of the week's topic.
+Also, you must make a minimum of 6 contributions to the collage throughout the course in order to receive the marks.